Healthdirect Free Australian health advice you can count on.

 Rubber dam is a thin square sheet of rubber latex used to isolate the treatment site from the rest of the mouth and lips.
 The main benefit of the rubber dam is to create a bacteria-free and dry treatment area by keeping away saliva and blood.

-Although seeking dental treatment overseas may appear to save you money at the time, this may only be in the short term as there is the risk that things can go wrong and cost your much more in the long-term.
+Seeking dental treatment overseas may appear to save you money at the time but this may only be in the short term.
+Things can go wrong and cost you more in the long-term.

 Most dental care in Australia is provided in private dental clinics.
 This article explains more about costs of treatment, and the difference between private and government dental care.